aaron-p1/handle_errors.nvim/README.md

-# A simple neovim plugin for providing your own lua error callback
+# A simple neovim plugin for providing your own callback for errors

-This plugin overrides the `nlua_error` C function to let you provide your own error callback that will be called when an error occurs in lua code.
+This plugin lets you override the error printing in neovim e.g. to not print lua errors, vimscript errors and `vim.notify` with log level error.
+So no red messages should not appear, if you don't want them to.
+This is accomplished by overriding the C function `emsg_multiline` in neovim.

 > [!WARNING]
-> This plugin uses unintended ways to override the `nlua_error` function.
+> This plugin calls neovim C functions directly.
+If they change, this plugin
+> could crash neovim.
-> It may not work in the future versions of neovim or be otherwise unstable.
+> So it may not work or crash in future versions of neovim.
-> I may have also done something wrong that might break something unexpectedly
-> (unlikely),
-> because I don't do much in C and don't know the neovim codebase well.
-> I mostly used ChatGPT to write the C part of this plugin.
 >
-> **Use at your own risk.**
+> **Use it at your own risk.**

 ## Requirements

 - Linux (MacOS may also work, Windows probably not)
-- x86_64 architecture (because overriding `nlua_error` uses machine code)
+- `x86_64` CPU architecture (because overriding the C function uses machine code)
 - Neovim `0.10.0` or higher (tested with `0.10.1`)
 - Neovim built with LuaJIT 2.1 or higher (`:=jit.version` to check)